kibanez/preprocess_CAF_python3/README.md

 ## Output

-- New file with the new list of cases for running CAF
+- New file with the new list of cases
-- New file with the new list of controls for running CAF
+- New file with the new list of controls
-- log output file including the features and thresholds criteria used in the preprocessing and the CGRSequenceIDs affected with different filters
+- log output file including the features and thresholds criteria used in the preprocessing and the IDs affected with different filters

 ## Filters